petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/understanding-object-integrations/using-custom-object-apis/object-api-basics.md

 ]
 ```

 You can filter object entries by `keywords` and `taxonomyCategoryIds` following the rules described in [API Query Parameters](../../../../headless-delivery/consuming-apis/api-query-parameters.md).
-Example filter strings may look like the following:
+Example filter strings may look like these:

 - `keywords/any(k:k in ('tag1','tag2'))` will retrieve all object entries tagged with `tag1` or `tag2`.